Face masks: in 2020, 'mask slacking' is more partisan than in 1918, historians say

 The "Anti-Mask League" protest in San Francisco "was an orderly protest compared to people fighting in Walmarts today," said Dr. Howard Markel, a medical historian and a physician who leads the Center for the History of Medicine at the University of Michigan.

-Just last month in Michigan, the day after state Gov. Gretchen Whitmer imposed a mask mandate, a man was stabbed and killed after confronting another man who refused to wear a mask inside a store.
+Just last month in Michigan, the day after Gov. Gretchen Whitmer imposed a mask mandate, a man was shot dead by police after stabbing a male customer in a dispute over not wearing a face mask in a store.

 "Today, the anti-mask sentiment has a virulence and violence of its own that we didn't see back then," Markel told CNN.